DanielGelfand/YoRPG_RPG/README.md

 Ogre - Your "Average Joe" monster.
 Nothing too overpowered, with balanced stats.

-Ogre Priest - The annoying monster that doesn't do too much damage, but cements itself as an irritation.
+Ogre Priest - The annoying monster that doesn't do too much damage, but cements itself as an irritation with its healing.
 Attrition is recommended here.